TrevorPilley/phone-number-parser/README.md

   - Freephone numbers (with a few exceptions) are issued from a shared pool.
 This could mean a Canadian freephone number look up shows as belonging to a different country if parsed from the E.164 format (parsing from the national number format and country code will work as expected).
   - Virtual (aka personal numbers) are issued from a shared pool and always show as belonging to the United States.
 - Landline numbers can be ported in some countries and therefore although originally geographically assigned, they may no longer match the specified geographic area (Countries affected - Iceland)
+- Within Mexico:
+  - Geographically assigned numbers are only resolved within the eight principal regions of the countr.
+  - Mobile numbers are geographically assigned and cannot be determined separately from landlines.